mongodb/docs/source/includes/prerequisites-on-prem-install-windows.rst

-You must have the :guilabel:`Administrator` access privileges (be the Administrator or belong to an Administrator group) on the servers on which you install |onprem|.
+You must have the :guilabel:`Administrator` access privileges (be the Administrator or belong to the Administrators group) on the servers on which you install |onprem|.

 Before you install |onprem|, you must: